A1ta1r/mutual-authentication/README.md

 # Mutual Authentication Protocol
-Software Implementation of the Mutual Authentication Protocol without the Participation of a Third Trusted Side
+Software Implementation of the Mutual Authentication Protocol Without the Participation of a Trusted Authority